World Snooker Tour: WST Play

-In late 2024, the original on-demand streaming platform used for those countries without a local broadcaster — matchroom.live — was shut down and divested into two separate operations.
+In late 2024, the original on-demand streaming platform used for those countries without a local broadcaster, matchroom.live, was shut down and divested into two separate operations.
 While matchroom.live remains in a new format for those events wholly operated by Matchroom Sport — mainly their nineball pool series — the World Snooker Tour gained its own in-house on-demand and live stream platform called WST Play, which launched just before the start of the Masters in 2025.

 The platform works in much the same way as the original Matchroom Live service, in that it offers live broadcasts of events with no local broadcaster and extensive on-demand catalogue of previous matches, except only snooker content remains rather than mixtures of sports content owned by Matchroom.
 Two membership subscriptions are available: a monthly subscription for £5, or a yearly subscription at £50.
 The yearly subscription includes priority access to ticket sales for high-profile events, 20% off hospitality at selected tournaments and free daily access to qualifying rounds that are open to fans.
 World Snooker Tour have also stated that the income generated from the WST Play subscriptions will be used to expand the on-demand archive of matches across the several decades of televised snooker, and that any match which is archived on their platform will be available forever in a digitised format.

 Sponsorship

-Once dependant on sponsorships from tobacco companies, the legislation to ban tobacco advertising in 2003 means the Tour had to attract other sponsors to sustain the development of the game.
+Once dependent on sponsorships from tobacco companies, the legislation to ban tobacco advertising in 2003 means the Tour had to attract other sponsors to sustain the development of the game.
 Betting sponsors have rose to prominence to take up title sponsorship for major events such as the World Championship from 2006 to 2022.
 A multi-year deal for the British motor dealer Cazoo in the early 2020s as the title sponsor of the Triple Crown, Players Series, Champion of Champions and the British Open signals a gradual shift away from betting sponsors in the tour.